Arithmetic Fourier transforms over finite fields: generic vanishing, convolution, and equidistribution: Stratification for exponential sums

 \end{proof}

-The next corollary states, intuitively, that for the purpose of computing the discrete Fourier transform of a semiperverse complex (mixed of weights $\leq 0$), the contribution of any closed (suitably ``transverse'') subvariety is negligible.
+The next corollary states, intuitively, that for the purpose of computing the arithmetic Fourier transform of a semiperverse complex (mixed of weights $\leq 0$), the contribution of any closed (suitably ``transverse'') subvariety is negligible.

 \begin{corollary} Let~$k$ be a finite field, and let $G$ be a connected commutative algebraic group of dimension $d$ over~$k$.
 Let $\ell$ be a prime distinct from the characteristic of~$k$ and let~$M$ be an object of $\Der(G)$.
 Assume that $M$ is semiperverse and mixed of weights $\leq 0$.